vvasco/icub-training/tutorial_yarp-basics/README.md

 Available commands are:
 - any integer number: the application will reply with that number +1
-- `enc`: the application will reply with the encoder position of the first joint of the fake robot
+- `enc j`: the application will reply with the encoder position of the `j` joint of the robot
 - `send_image`: the application will send an image on port `/imagePort:o`
 - `quit`: the application will quit

-Once the tutorial executable has received the first command, you'll also see a dummy image being shown in the yarpview window.